-In order to determine an upper bound for the competitive ratio of $\alg$, we need to bound the last term in the expression from \Cref{lem:ratio_of_quads}.
-The latter is the ratio of two quadratic forms, and an upper bound for this term can be derived by computing the maximum eigenvalue of the matrix $\vec{Z}_L \coloneqq \vec{Y}_L^{-\top} \vec{A}_L \vec{Y}_L^{-1}$, where $\vec{B}_L = \vec{Y}_L^{-\top} \vec{Y}_L$ is the Cholesky decomposition of the matrix~$\vec{B}_L$.
-An explicit computation of the matrix $\vec{Z}_L$ reveals that it is a tridiagonal matrix.
-In particular, the principal submatrix of $\vec{Z}_L$, obtained by deleting the first row and first column, is a tridiagonal Toeplitz matrix that we refer to as $\vec{T}_{L-1}$.
-Finding an upper bound for the largest eigenvalue of $\vec{Z}_L$ is the main ingredient of the proof of \Cref{thm:upperbound}, while the eigenvector corresponding to the eigenvalue can be used to construct instances that prove the tightness of the result in \Cref{thm:ALG_LB}.
+In order to determine an upper bound for the competitive ratio of $\alg$, we need to bound the last term in the expression from \cref{lem:ratio_of_quads}.
+The latter is the ratio of two quadratic forms, and an upper bound for this term can be derived by computing the maximum eigenvalue of the matrix $\vec{Z}_L \coloneqq \vec{Y}_L^{-\top} \vec{A}_L \vec{Y}_L^{-1}$, where $\vec{B}_L = \vec{Y}_L^\top \vec{Y}_L$ is the Cholesky decomposition of the matrix~$\vec{B}_L$.
+An explicit computation of the matrix $\vec{Z}_L$ reveals that it is a tridiagonal matrix whose principal submatrix---obtained by deleting the first row and first column---is a (tridiagonal) Toeplitz matrix that we refer to as $\vec{T}_{L}$.
+Finding an upper bound for the largest eigenvalue of $\vec{Z}_L$ is the main ingredient of the proof of \cref{thm:upperbound}, while the eigenvector corresponding to this eigenvalue can be used to construct instances that prove the tightness of the bound (\cref{thm:ALG_LB}).

 \DetALGUB